-In addition, the Company believes that it has several important milestones that it will be achieving in the ensuing year.
-Management believes that as it achieves these milestones, the Company would experience substantial improvement in the liquidity of the Company's stock, and would significantly improve the Company's ability to raise funds on the public markets at terms that may be substantially superior to the terms we are offered at present.
+In addition, the Company believes that it has several important milestones that it expects to achieve in the ensuing year.
+Management assumes that as it achieves these milestones, the Company would experience substantial improvement in the liquidity of the Company's stock, and would significantly improve the Company's ability to raise funds on the public markets at terms that may be substantially superior to the terms we are offered at present.